twilio/audioswitch/README.md

 ------------ | -------------
 3.6+ | 16

-## API Documentation
+## Documentation

-The KDoc for this library can be found [here](https://twilio.github.io/audioswitch).
+The KDoc for this library can be found [here](https://twilio.github.io/audioswitch/latest).

 ## Getting Started